tonny-mwangi/Feb-2025-Hackathon/README.md

 # Tonny Mwangi - Portfolio Website

 Welcome to my personal portfolio website!
 This project showcases my skills, experience, and projects as a software developer and entrepreneur.
 It is designed to provide an engaging and professional online presence.
 I built it for FEB 2025 Cohort Hackathon, PLP Africa.
-The design language of the website is a minimalist white theme with many white spaces to improve readability and bring out a professional yet premium touch to a modern Software Developer.
+The design language of the website is a minimalist white theme with many white spaces to improve readability and bring out a professional yet premium touch to a modern Software Developer portfolio website.
 Simplicity here is key.
 ## Table of Contents

 - [About the Project](#about-the-project)